mapcode-foundation/mapcode-cpp/README.md

     Bug fix for state IN-DD (in India).

+    If the executable name contains "debug", the self checking mechanism is activated.
+Note, however, that this feature is under construction and produces false negative for certain decodes.

 * 1.50

     Major release.
 This version is not backwards compatible with mapcode 1.4x: is has dropped support for